The United Arab Emirates is one of the largest oil trading states and tourism hubs in the world, which has a population of over 9.5 million people.

 What is History Behind It?

 British decided to withdraw from the Eastern Mediterranean colonies in 1968.
-This led to the idea of united colonization of the Emirate States.
+This led to the idea of the united colonization of the Emirate States.

 Soon a meeting was formed between Sheikh Zayed bin Sultan Al Nahyan and Sheikh Rashid bin Saeed Al Makhtoum who further invited the other Gulf Emirates to unify.